The Complete Guide on

 3. Be genuine.

-When handling every form of culture you need to be real.
-When your clients, supporters, followers, and leaders arrive in your culture, they should know immediately that it is yours based on numerous factors such as your branding and voice.
+When handling every form of culture you must instill authenticity.
+When your clients, supporters, followers, and leaders join your community, they should know instantly that it reflects your branding and messaging tone.

 4. Capture the Voice of Customer.

-Listening is important since community management involves a great deal of constructive engagement with stakeholders.
-Whether it's social listening, frequent analysis of your forum and FAQ pages, or reacting to in-person and online reviews, understanding the Voice of Customer is how you'll develop your community to the best of your ability.
-It also shows your audience and members of your community that you respect their views, consider what they have to say, and care for their experiences.
+Listening is important as community management involves a great deal of constructive engagement with stakeholders.
+Whether it's social listening, frequent analysis of your discussion forum, or reacting to various feedback, understanding the Voice of Customer will be critical in elevating the value of the community.

 5. Show compassion.

-A big part of maintaining a healthy group is showing the members gratitude.
-That will help you build trust and brand loyalty between you and your customers.
-It also shows your members how much you respect their time and loyalty to your brand — remember, some members of your group are most likely already some of your most committed, supportive, and loyal fans, followers, and customers.
+A big part of maintaining a healthy community is showing the members gratitude.
+You can build trust and brand loyalty between you and your community members.
+It also shows that you respect their time and loyalty to the brand.

 Be aware of who the main contributors to the community are.
 You can send them brand swags, special privileges, or give them a shout out for being awesome.

-Invite your ambassadors and brand supporters to visit your team in your office, and give them a look at your process behind the scenes.
+Invite your superusers and brand ambassadors to visit your team in your office, and show them how everything works in your company.

 6. Be consistent with your brand communication.

-One way to make this a smoother process is by connecting your group back to the business goals of your organization and/or partnering with your department of marketing.
-It will keep your messages and interactions focused and encourage you to maintain your presence in the company.
+A key method to make this a smoother process is to connect your community goals back to the business goals of your organization and/or partner with different departments.
+It will keep your messages streamlined and encourage you to maintain your brand personality.

 You want to ensure that your audiences are active — this requires constant iteration of various content formats, engagement techniques, and clear measurement of member activity.

-At this point, you might wonder how to get all of this work started — where to start with your efforts at your company's community management strategy if you haven't done any field related work before.
+Now you might wonder how this community initiative can get started — how to kick off the efforts for your company's community management strategy if you haven't done any work in this domain.

-A typical first step for organizations to take when initiating their community management plan and strategy is to decide whether they want to employ a community manager or not.
+A typical first step for organizations to take when initiating their community management strategy is to decide whether they would employ a community manager or not.

-If your company can invest in a community manager, you should consider recruiting a community manager (or even a team) to help you build a thriving community.
+If your company can invest in a community manager, you should consider recruiting a community manager to implement a robust strategy for building a thriving brand community.

 Community managers are essentially customer representatives, brand advocates, product managers, marketers, storytellers all rolled into one.
-Depending on the business goal of the community, you will need the support of many community managers with completely different skills.
+Based on the business goal of the community, you will need the support of a team of managers with completely different skills.

-However, almost every community manager shares some common characteristics, no matter what their position in the domain.
-A community manager would embody the following:
+However, in general, community managers share some common characteristics, no matter what their position is.
+A community manager would embody the following qualities:

 1. Being available